Robbie Crabtree

 Clarity

-The investor can explain the company in one or two sentences without losing the plot.
+I want the investor to be able to explain the company in one or two sentences without losing the plot.
 If the opportunity requires a long explanation to feel important, conviction decays the moment the founder leaves the room.

 Coherence

-The story, the evidence, and the founder all point to the same conclusion.
+The story, the evidence, and the founder all need to point to the same conclusion.
 A room can forgive rough edges.
 It rarely forgives contradiction.

 Tension

-Something meaningful is at stake.
+Something meaningful has to be at stake.
 Why is this company urgent now?
 Why is this founder different now?
 Why does waiting carry a cost?
 Conviction grows when the investor feels the cost of missing the opportunity.

 Embodiment

-The founder sounds like someone who has earned the right to tell this story.
+The founder has to sound like someone who has earned the right to tell this story.
 That does not mean theatricality.
 It means authority, calibration, and command under pressure.

 Conviction is not charisma.
 It is the result of a narrative that makes the company easier to believe, easier to remember, and easier to advocate for in rooms the founder will never see.